agilosoftware/objeq/README.md

 What this means for Objects is that the first time objeq encounters an Object, it replaces its properties with JavaScript Setters and Getters that generate notifications.
 Thereafter, any newly introduced Properties will *not* be decorated and therefore will not trigger notifications for dynamic updates.  *Because of this, it is recommended that all Properties be defined (even with a null value) before being decorated.*

-One Note: If you decorate an Object explicitly with the `$objeq()` function, the result will be a single-element decorated Array:
+*Note* that if you decorate an Object explicitly with the `$objeq()` function, the result will be a single-element decorated Array:

     var myObject = { name: 'Ronald', age: 62 };
     $objeq(myObject); // --> result is [myObject]